Welcome to Cape Bernese

 Our Next Litter

-As of today we did not start a new formal waiting list and we do not take any deposits or down payments.
+As of today we did not start a new formal waiting list and we do not take any deposits or down payments and we cannot accept new applications at this moment.

 Our policies and what it would take to provide a new home for one of our puppies can be found under >Berner Puppies<.